Australian Data Protection Laws: An introduction

 • Privacy and Data Protection Act 2014 (Victoria)

-Who is Subject to Australia Data Protection Laws?
+Who is subject to Australia Data Protection Laws?

 The Privacy Act and APP apply to private sector entities with an annual revenue of at least $3 million AUD, and all Commonwealth Government and Australian Capital Territory Government agencies.
 They may also apply to small businesses (annual revenue under $3 million AUD) such as, but not limited to, private-sector health service providers, businesses that conduct transactions with PII, and credit reporting bodies.